Last Updated on 13 February 2026 by Cycloscope

 3. Harassing assholes

-Some countries are more prone to that, with Italy being one of the worst, together with Azerbaijan, Indonesia, and even Laos.
-In Azerbaijan, some guys pushed themselves as far as to ask me the price of my partner, it was going to end up very badly.
+Some countries are more prone to that, with Italy among the worst, along with Azerbaijan, Indonesia, and even Laos.
+In Azerbaijan, some guys went so far as to ask me the price of my partner; it was going to end very badly.

 It’s incredible and so saddening to see how many dickheads there are all over the world.